Brighton Pavilion (UK Parliament constituency): Constituency history and profile

 In July 2007, the Green Party selected Caroline Lucas to contest the seat, at which point she was a Member of the European Parliament for the South East England constituency.
 In November 2009, Charlotte Vere was selected as the Conservative Party candidate at an open primary attended by local Conservative Party members and residents.
 In January 2010, the Liberal Democrats also selected a female candidate, Bernadette Millam.
 Labour had selected Nancy Platts, a local campaigner and former union worker, as their candidate in June 2007.
 This meant that, distinctively, all of the four leading parties in the constituency had female candidates.
-In 2010, Labour's share of the vote fell by 6.5%, and Lucas, by then leading the Green Party, won the seat.
+In 2010, Labour's share of the vote fell by 6.5%, and Lucas, then leading the Green Party, won the seat.
 In contrast to national results, the Conservative and Liberal Democrat share of the vote fell.

 Lucas retained the seat for the Green Party at the 2015 general election with an increased majority.
-Purna Sen, who held senior roles at the Commonwealth, LSE and Amnesty International, was selected to contest the seat for Labour.
+Purna Sen, who held senior roles at the Commonwealth, LSE, and Amnesty International, was selected to contest the seat for Labour.
 Clarence Mitchell, a former BBC News reporter and spokesman for the family of Madeleine McCann, was selected as the Conservative Party candidate.

-For the 2017 general election, and the 2019 general election, the local Liberal Democrat party chose to not field a candidate in the seat, endorsing Lucas instead due to their shared pro-EU stance.
-Lucas retained Brighton Pavilion for the Green Party being returned with the biggest numerical majority for any candidate in the seat since 1959.
-In the 2019 election, the seat had the largest winning margin, and the highest winning vote share, of any seat not held by the Conservatives or Labour.
+For the 2017 general election and the 2019 general election, the local Liberal Democrat party chose not to field a candidate in the seat, endorsing Lucas instead due to their shared pro-EU stance.
+Lucas retained Brighton Pavilion for the Green Party, which was returned with the biggest numerical majority for any candidate in the seat since 1959.
+In the 2019 election, the seat had the largest winning margin and the highest winning vote share of any seat not held by the Conservatives or Labour.
+Lucas announced on 8 June 2023, that she would not be standing in the subsequent UK general election.
+On 19 July 2023, the Green Party picked Siân Berry to replace her.
+Berry was elected as the MP for Brighton Pavilion at the 2024 election with a slightly reduced majority of 27%.